memorysafety/website/content/en/initiative/rustls/rustls-work-priorities.md

 While we currently have a way to trust certificates stored in the platform trust store, platform trust stores can have other ways of restricting how/when roots that they expose are trusted.
 In order to rely on these (on Darwin and Windows) we should rely on the platform verifier directly.
 Given that platform verifiers may require blocking I/O, some API changes are required. ([Ticket](https://github.com/rustls/rustls-native-certs/issues/25))

-**5. Reduce Memory Usage**
+**5. Release Handshake Memory Earlier**

-Rustls currently keeps substantial handshake state around even after it is no longer needed for the exchange of application data, limiting scalability. ([Ticket](https://github.com/rustls/rustls/issues/794))
+Rustls currently keeps substantial handshake state around even after it is no longer needed for the exchange of application data. ([Ticket](https://github.com/rustls/rustls/issues/794))

 **6. Add No-Allocation / Write-Through API**